 Why Iowa?

 Iowa was one of the first universities in the nation to unite Studio Art and Art History in one school.
-The School of Art and Art History continues to offer both programs, reflecting its philosophy that artists benefit from the study of artistic traditions, historians learn from personal experience with the creation of art, and teachers need a firm foundation in both.
+The School of Art, Art History, and Design continues to offer both programs, reflecting its philosophy that artists benefit from the study of artistic traditions, historians learn from personal experience with the creation of art, and teachers need a firm foundation in both.
 Iowa also offers a BA in Art.

 Iowa also pioneered the concept of artist as teacher.
 As an Art or Art History major, you’ll work with faculty members who have national and international reputations and whose art and publications are included in collections all over the world.